himb-franklin-lab/himb-franklin-lab.github.io/content/_index.md

       text: |
         <br>

-        The **Franklin Lab** at the Hawaii Institute of Marine Biology is focused on ____.
         Take a look through our website to learn more about us and what we have been up to!

   - block: collection
     content: